Quilting Services

 Back to Back

-Your quilt back should be at least 8” longer and wider than your quilt top on each side (4” all around).
+Your quilt back must be at least 8” longer and wider than your quilt top on each side (4” all around).
 I will use that fabric to attach the quilt to the bars and side clamps of the frame.
 Also, backs and batting tend to draw up during the quilting process.

-If you piece your backing, make sure to trim the selvages off as they shrink unevenly when you wash the quilt and create a puckered line.
+If you piece your backing, make sure to trim the selvages off as they shrink unevenly when you wash the quilt and create a puckered seam line.
 Use a 1/2- 5/8” seam and press the seam open.
 That will minimize the bulk as the quilt is rolled back on the frame and minimizes any resulting waves.

 If you create a designed back with blocks and borders, please do not try to make it symmetrical, especially with borders.
 Try as we may, because we cannot see the back as we're quilting, we won't necessarily be able to center the back exactly.
 Instead add offset strips.
 We must mount the majority of seam lines horizontally on the frame to minimize the pull at the seam line and therefore may be quilting the top on its side if the seam runs vertically on the quilt back.